HTML Cheat Sheet : Java Glossary

 Field Function

-BGCOLOR background RGB in hex
+bgcolor background RGB in hex

-BACKGROUND *.gif to use as background tiled.
+background *.gif to use as background tiled.
 For repeating backgrounds, it is best to make the *.gif 25 pixels high even if in theory 1 pixel would do.
 That speeds rendering even though it slows download.

-TEXT ordinary text colour
+text ordinary text colour

-LINK clickable links not yet visited
+link clickable links not yet visited

-VLINK links that have already been visited
+vlink links that have already been visited

-ALINK active link text, what you just clicked.
+alink active link text, what you just clicked.

 To make such code easier to maintain, you could use SSI Server Side Includes.
 You then need maintain only one copy of the standard headers.
 I do it with HTML macros, which does not require any code on the server.
 If you look at my HTML source, you can see how I generate standard headers.
 I have not yet released the tools I use to the public.
-If you are curious how I generate my website using macros, see the HTML entry.
+If you are curious how I generate my website using macros, see the HTML4 entry.

 CSS Styles

-In general, avoid inline styles, and use style sheets.
+In general, avoid inline styles and use style sheets.
 That way you can make a change to you style sheet and your whole website is instantly updated.
 If you really want to do it, look around the net at people’s headers.

 CSS Style Sheets